zhilic/spring_tutorials/README.md

 [Hibernate Basic CRUD Functions](./Hibernate_CRUD_Basics)

-**Hibernate** is a framework for persisting / saving Java objects in a database.
+**Hibernate** is a framework for persisting / saving Java objects in a database, an *Object-Relational Mapping* tool.

+**Hibernate vs. Spring Data JPA**
+- **JPA**: Java Persistence API
+- JPA is a specification.
+Hibernate is a SPA provider or implementation, while Spring Data JPA is a library/framework (JPA Data Access Abstraction) that adds an extra layer of abstraction on top of JPA provider (like Hibernate).

 Benefits of Hibernate:
 - Hibernate handles all of the low-level SQL